-Ferrets have unique feeding requirements, which are now finally being addressed by commercial pet food manufacturers, though with varying success.
+Ferrets have unique feeding requirements that are now finally being addressed by commercial pet food manufacturers, though with varying success.

 Basic Requirements for a Ferret Diet:

-- High in protein - 30-40 percent on the label nutrition analysis
+- High in protein (30 to 40 percent on the label nutrition analysis)

-- Protein must be high quality, highly digestible, and be animal-based (not plant-based)
+- Protein must be high quality, highly digestible, and animal-based (not plant-based)

-- High in fat (at least 20 percent, perhaps up to 30 percent on the label analysis)
+- High in fat (at least 15-20 percent, perhaps up to 30 percent if growing or pregnant, on the label analysis)